 After the implementation of the Hague Agreement in the U.S., a U.S. applicant is now able to file a single application through the WITO, or the USPTO, for registration in multiple countries.
 Furthermore, only one formalities examination, instead of one in each designated country, is now required.
 This ultimately makes the process far more efficient.

 You can file an application electronically, either directly with the WIPO or through the USPTO.
 If you decide to apply through the latter, then the USPTO will forward the application to the WIPO on your behalf.
 After the WIPO has received the application, it will be reviewed to ascertain that it complies with all the formal requirements.
 If so, the application is published and then forwarded to all relevant countries.
 In the designated countries the application is appraised according to each country's laws, and every country then has the right to refuse registration either within six or 12 months.

 The Hague Agreement and its accompanying implementation legislation has affected quite a few amendments to the U.S. law with regards to design patents.
 Some of the changes, for instance, are:

 - An extended patent term of 15 years.

 - The formation of tentative rights based on published applications.

 If you need further help in understanding how the Hague Agreement can help you register design patents internationally, you can post your legal need on the UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.